nathanfletch/suggester/README.md

 Additional features will be implemented such as:

 - CSS animation
+- More custom CSS
+- Slider input to allow the user to indicate which questions are important to them
-- Interactive elements
+- Custom responses
-- Links to additional projects

 ## Contact